the-spyke/undercut/README.md

 console.log(result); // [8, 10, 14]
 ```

-There are 3 entry points:
+There are 3 main packages:

-- `pull` (default) -- exports for Pull Lines (Iterables).
+- `@undercut/pull` -- exports Pull Lines (Iterables) + a couple of utils.
-- `push` -- exports for Push Lines (Observers).
+- `@undercut/push` -- exports Push Lines (Observers) + a couple of utils.
-- `utils` -- various JavaScript utilities, some of them like `asc`/`desc`/`compare` you will need for data processing too.
+- `@undercut/utils` -- exports all the various JavaScript utilities that `undercut` provides.

-These entry points are stable, so any export removal/renaming counts as a breaking change.
+Package entry points are stable, so any export removal/renaming is as a breaking change.

 ## Concepts